vanheaven-ui/bible.nav-ui/README.md

 ![Bible.nav Screen Shot](screenshot/screenshot.png)

 This project was completed to fulfill the final capstone requirements at [Microverse Inc]().
 The application in this project was built to aid navigating the bible for specific verses, an idea that was inspired by the find your house concept.
-The design of the application herein was inspired by [behance stuff]().
+The design of the application herein was inspired by [Alexey Savitskiy on Behance](https://www.behance.net/gallery/37706679/Circle-(Landing-page-Dashboard-Mobile-App)).
+The backend for this application was built with Rails and can be found [here](https://github.com/vanheaven-ui/bible.nav-api)

 ### Built With